-26% Somewhat Left

 How to Evaluate Bias

 Although Biasly rates The Salt Lake Tribune as Somewhat Left, it’s important to remember that bias can vary from article to article.
-The Tribune also covers a liberal-leaning state with objectivity on many issues, from state legislation to social developments.
+The Salt Lake Tribune also covers a conservative-leaning state with objectivity on many issues, from state legislation to social developments.
 This complexity underscores the importance of examining each article individually.
 So, let’s learn how to evaluate media bias.

 Recognizing media bias requires awareness and critical thinking.
 Often, readers trust news sources that affirm their existing beliefs—a psychological tendency known as confirmation bias.
 This makes it harder to identify slanted narratives or one-sided reporting.

-To combat this, it’s essential to challenge your assumptions by consulting multiple viewpoints and verifying news through third-party analysis.
+To address this, it’s essential to challenge your assumptions by consulting multiple perspectives and verifying information through third-party analysis.
 Tools like Biasly’s media bias ratings allow readers to compare the same news story across the political spectrum.

 Ultimately, bias isn’t always a matter of what is said—it’s also about what is left out, how topics are framed, and which stories are chosen for coverage.
 Learning to recognize these patterns can help readers make more informed decisions and develop greater media literacy.